 - Do I take things personally, or in the context of the overarching association objectives?

 - Do I communicate to fellow members like they are family or my professional colleagues?
-[People often take liberties with family; aggressive, or uninterested tone is an example of being too familiar]
+[People often take liberties with family; the aggressive, or uninterested tone is an example of being too familiar]

 - Do I always need my voice to be heard or my way to be had, or can I move past some issues to move forward on others?